Skip to main content

 Requirements

-1. Apply to participant in the CIRTL Practitioner cohort, see RiTL FLC.
+1. Apply for the CIRTL Practitioner cohort, see RiTL FLC.

 To complete the CIRTL Scholar certificate, you must publish or present your CIRTL Practitioner project in a regional, national, or international journal or conference.
 The Center for Teaching Excellence at UF offers opportunities to share your findings in a session or as a poster at its annual Interface Teaching Conference.